akvaplan-niva/fvtools/README.md

 ```

 ## The mesh object - FVCOM_grid
 The mesh object is the main interface for a quick look at an FVCOM grid.
-It reads a variety of input formats ("casename_xxxx.nc, casename_restart_xxxx.nc", "M.npy", "M.mat", "casename.2dm") and provide simple functions to look at a mesh, look at results from an experiment and return other useful forms of the mesh (i.e. .2dm file).
+It reads a variety of input formats (`casename_xxxx.nc`, `casename_restart_xxxx.nc`, `M.npy`, `M.mat`, `casename.2dm` or `smeshing.txt`) and provide simple functions to look at a mesh, look at results from an experiment and return other useful forms of the mesh (i.e. .2dm file).

 Example use:
 ```python